Skip to content Skip to main navigation Report an accessibility issue

 At-Home Resources

-In the age of COVID-19 and social distancing, use these resources to come up with creative at-home projects.
+You can use these resources to come up with creative at-home projects.
 Find inspiration, learn how to approach a scientist in a virtual world, learn experimental design or statistics, find sources of large data sets, learn how to use smartphones for data collection, find out more about coding and app creation, and more.
 There are also educator resources to choose from.
 Click here for these resources created by ISEF.

 Other at-home resources: